vishnya/so_text/README.md

 ##### Additional detail

- Suppose we were given the full corpus, and the model was trained on the full data in the StackOverflow database, and was retrained each time a new doc and label came in.
+ Suppose we were given the full corpus, and the model was trained on the full data in the StackOverflow database, and was retrained each time a new doument and label came in.
 Then, suppose that a new document comes in and we want to score it using the trained model.
 Suppose the previous training set included just 1 document which the new document duplicates,